 Sunscreen is Never Going to Be As Good as a Natural Tan

-It turns out most of those lotions not only contain chemicals shown to be mildly carcinogenic, they’re also cytotoxic.
-The cytotoxicity explains why many people have reactions to sunscreens.
-So boo on the negative reviewer.
-And yay for all of us, because we now have more research showing sensible sun exposure has lots of benefits.
-Even, ironically, reducing melanoma risk.
 Getting a tan also blocks the deeper penetrating kind of UV light (UVA) that causes wrinkles.
 No sunscreen can do that, only sunblocks like zinc oxide can.
 But there again, we run into trouble relying on chemicals to protect us from the sun because chlorine plus UV plus zinc oxide forms a new compound, called zinc chloride—albeit highly diluted in the swimming pool.
 Still, as a writer for the new health cycle points out, zinc chloride “has its own hazardous substance fact sheet.”

 Does Omega-3 Supplementation Help Reduce Sunburns?

 If you’re someone who is considering omega-3 supplementation to reduce inflammation, that might help if you’re malnourished.
 If you’re not a big protein eater, if you don’t eat seafood, fish, nuts, or grass-fed dairy, then omega-3 supplementation may help.
 But otherwise, it’s not likely to work.
-This is true because singlet oxygen attacks all PUFA.
-Indeed, omega-3 is more easily destroyed by these attacks and is the first to go.
-So if you are a seed oil eater you will, unfortunately, experience more inflammation than your ‘crazy’ friend who won’t eat McDonald’s fries with you anymore.
-This holds even if you’re supplementing with omega-3.
+This is true because omega-3 is also a PUFA and will be damaged by UV light.

 The Root Cause of Inflammation is Oxidation, Not Omega-6